alexs2112/MonoRogue/Roadmap.md

  * Dungeon balance overhaul
     * Reflavour the dungeon as an actual dungeon, guards trying to keep you in, you win when you escape
     * We can probably estimate damage by depth and spawn food at points where it will be needed
-    * Doors: Cannot be closed again, can handle it as a tile that turns into a floor when bumped into by the player

  * Refine dungeon generation
     * Locked doors that require keys to open